| |

 litigation.
 Mediation fees are

-usually shared by both parties in a way that you agree is
+usually shared by both parties in a way that the parties agree is

 |